ivadomed/model-spinal-rootlets/training/README.md

 |:----------------|:-----:|:-----:|:-----:|:-----:|:----:|:-----:|:----:|:-----:|:--:|
 | z-axis F1 score |   1   | 0.947 | 0.923 |   1   | 0.88 | 0.77  |  1   | 0.968 | ø  |
 | mean common F1  | 0.813 |  0.9  | 0.913 | 0.908 | 0.92 | 0.925 | 0.89 | 0.961 | ø  |

+> old version score with 100% similarity slice not cound as SP

 **Test on other dataset:**